 Graduate credit from another graduate institution may be applied to our Master's programs if they are courses required by Providence and/or if they satisfy any concentration track criteria.
 All requests for acceptance of transfer credits must be reviewed by the Academic Committee for authorization and approval.
 Any transfer of credits from a previous higher education program will remain on the student's record and will document the extent to which the duration of the program at PBCTS would be shortened.
-The documentation of any transferred credits and the shortened length of a student's program is reported to the SAA for VA students and active duty enrolled students.
+The documentation of any transferred credits and the shortened length of a student's program is reported to the SAA for VA students and active-duty enrolled students.

-CREDIT FOR LIFE EXPERIENCES
+CREDIT FOR LIFE EXPERIENCE

-Life experiences are a valuable part of the learning process in relation to doing Church work and ministry.
-Providence Bible College and Theological Seminary strongly believes that these experiences should be recognized formally, academically.
-These experiences will be evaluated according to one's Christian life experience in ministry and Church service, and academic ability.
-Admission of life experience credits is granted on an individual basis and under the supervision of the Academic Committee at the Bachelor level (and with some exceptions at the Doctoral level).

-Providence Bible College and Theological Seminary reserves the right, after evaluation, to refuse academic credit to an applicant when such life experiences does not meet college standards.
-It is during the admission process to PBCTS, that the student will be required to meet with a counselor to determine which life experiences are acceptable.
-Fifteen credit hours is the maximum accepted for life experience

-The applicant would pay a fee of \$35.00 per quarter hour approved of life experience credit.
-This fee is nonrefundable.
+Life experience is a valuable part of the learning process in relation to doing Church work and ministry.
+Providence Bible College and Theological Seminary strongly believes life experience should be recognized formally, academically.
+This will be evaluated according to one's Christian life background in ministry, church service, and academic ability.
+Admission of life experience credits is granted on an individual basis and under the supervision of the Academic Committee at the Bachelor level (and with some exceptions) at the Doctoral level.
+Providence Bible College and Theological Seminary reserves the right, after evaluation, to refuse academic credit to an applicant when such life experience does not meet college standards.
+It is during the admission process to PBCTS that the student will be required to meet with a counselor to determine to what extent one's life experience is acceptable.
+Fifteen credit hours is the maximum accepted.
+The applicant must pay a fee of \$35.00 per quarter hour approved of life experience credit.
+This fee is non- refundable.
 Enrolled VA students who receive tuition assistance will not be billed for any recognition of life experience credits.